-CM1 All existing trees should be carefully protected during construction.
-CM2 Trees unavoidably affected by the works should be transplanted where practical.
+CM1 All existing trees should be carefully protected during construction. ^ CM2 Trees unavoidably affected by the works should be transplanted where practical.
 Detailed transplanting proposal will be submitted to relevant government departments for approval in accordance with ETWBC 2/2004 and 3/2006.
-Final locations of transplanted trees should be agreed prior to commencement of the work. ^ CM3 Control of night-time lighting.
-N/A(1) CM4 Erection of decorative screen hoarding. ٨ CM2 Trees unavoidably affected by the works should be transplanted where practical.
-Detailed transplanting proposal will be submitted to relevant government departments for approval in accordance with ETWBC 2/2004 and 3/2006.
 Final locations of transplanted trees should be agreed prior to commencement of the work.
-CM3 Control of night-time lighting.
+A Landscape and Visual CM3 Control of night-time lighting.
+N/A(1) CM4 Erection of decorative screen hoarding. ٨

-Remarks: ^ Compliance of mitigation measure; X Non-compliance of mitigation measure; N/A Not Applicable at this stage; N/A(1) Not observed; •Non-compliance but rectified by the contractor; Recommendation was made during site audit but improved/rectified by the contractor.
+Remarks: Compliance of mitigation measure; X Non-compliance of mitigation measure; N/A Not Applicable at this stage; N/A(1) Not observed; •Non-compliance but rectified by the contractor; Recommendation was made during site audit but improved/rectified by the contractor.